xlw/xlw/README.md

 This version will only support Visual Studio 2019.
 In this fork all support for previous Visual Studio versions has been dropped.
 All support for gcc has also been dropped.\
 Support is being added for building xlls against .NET CORE & .NET Framework 4.7.2 simultaneously

+Going forward the project will aim to produce two nuget packages.
+One for native xlls and one for C# xlls tageting .NET Framework 4.7.2 and .NET 5 (possibly .NET Core 3.1 if the ijwhost.dll issue can be resolved)

+Currently the template projects have only be tested against 64bit Excel not 32bit.

 ## xlw
 xlw for building C++/C xlls has not changed much at this point.
 There is one template project `xlw\xlw\Template_Projects\Template.sln`